What is a soil test?

 Office hours: 8:30 a.m. to 5:00 p.m., Monday - Friday

-- Important Note for Johnson County Residents Wanting a Free Soil Test: Do NOT send your sample directly to the K-State Soil Lab.
-If you do you will be charged by the university.
+- Important Note for Johnson County Residents Wanting a Free Soil Test: Please do NOT send your sample directly to the K-State Soil Lab in Manhattan, Kansas.
+If you do, you will be charged by the university.

-- The offer for one free soil test will only be honored for samples that are processed through our office.
+- The offer for one free soil test is only available for samples that are processed through our office.

 Samples are sent to the Soil Testing Laboratory at Kansas State University.
-Their results will be analyzed by our Horticulture agents here in Johnson County, and a report will be mailed to you.
+The results will be analyzed by our Horticulture agents here in Johnson County, and a report will be mailed to you.

 The average time required to complete the analysis for lawn or garden samples is 2 to 3 weeks.
 During the spring or fall lawn renewal season, this turn-around time may take longer due to the increase in samples volume.
 Please take this into consideration in your planning.